tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 Implementations MAY include proprietary or vendor-specific keys in the sub-dictionaries of the `proxies` array to convey additional proxy configuration information not defined in this specification.

 A proprietary key MUST contain at least one underscore character ("_").
-This character serves as a separator between a vendor-specific namespace and the key name.
-For example, "acme_authmode" could be a proprietary key indicating an authentication mode defined by a vendor named "acme".
+The last underscore serves as a separator between a vendor-specific namespace and the key name.
+For example, "acme_tech_authmode" could be a proprietary key indicating an authentication mode defined by a vendor named "acme_tech".

 When combined with `mandatory` list, this mechanism allows implementations to extend proxy metadata while maintaining interoperability and ensuring safe fallback behavior for clients that do not support a given